 (iii) Why female Anopheles mosquito feeds on human blood ?
 [SAII – 2014]

-(ii) What is immunisation ?
+(i) What is an epidemic disease ?

 State two principles of treatment of a disease.

 Give the modes of transmission of each of the following diseases :

 (i) Syphilis (ii) Tuberculosis (iii) Jaundice (iv) Japanese encephalitis [SAII -2012]

 What do you mean by immune response ? , [SAII – 2014]